mikaelvesavuori/node-simple-webserver-gcp-terraform/README.md

 The setup will create:

-- **3 (envs) x 1 Compute Engine instances**, each pointing to a env'ed container image of the application supplied in this repo; logging and monitoring is enabled
+- **3 (envs) x 1 Compute Engine instances**, each pointing to an env'ed container image of the application supplied in this repo; logging and monitoring is enabled
-- **1 x Cloud Source Repository** for contain your code
+- **1 x Cloud Source Repository** that will contain your code (Git repo)
-- **3 x Cloud Build triggers**, one per branch/env: dev, test, master (PROD); updates will rollout new container build which will then proceed to update the instance for that environment (yes, there will be downtime)
+- **3 x Cloud Build triggers**, one per branch/env: dev, test, master (PROD); updates will rollout new container build which will then proceed to update the instance for that environment (yes, there will be downtime using Compute Engine with this approach)
 - **3 x Cloud Storage buckets** with life cycle policies (PROD: retain for 3 years, put in Coldline after 1 year; TEST: retain for 7 days; DEV: retain for 1 day)
 - **3 x VPC networks** with one custom subnet per network; PROD is open to public, and TEST and DEV are locked to an IP range of your choosing